 School Counselor Certification in Maine

-Maine guidance counselors are certified by the Maine Department of Education.
+Maine counselors are certified by the Maine Department of Education.
 They are classified as educational specialists.
-A school guidance counseling credential authorizes a professional to provide support to students in grades K-12.
+A school counseling credential authorizes a professional to provide support to students in grades K-12.
 It is awarded on the basis of education and examination.

 Capella University offers three online CACREP- accredited master's programs: School Counseling (Also Accredited by the National Council for Accreditation of Teacher Education (NCATE), Clinical Mental Health Counseling and Marriage and Family Therapy.
 Click here to contact Capella University and request information about their programs.